-Post Withdrawal Disbursements: If a student did not receive all of the Title IV funds earned, a student may be due a post-withdrawal disbursement.
-If the post withdrawal disbursement includes Direct Loan funds, the school must obtain the student's or parent's (in the case of PLUS Loans) permission before it can disburse the Direct Loan funds.
-A student or parent may choose to decline some or all of the Direct Loan funds, so the student or parent do not incur additional debt.
-The school may automatically use all or a portion of a post-withdrawal disbursement of grant funds for institutional charges.
-The school needs to obtain permission from the student to apply Title IV funds for other educationally related expenses.
-Post-withdrawal disbursements will be made from Pell Grant funds first if the student is eligible.
-If there are current educational costs still due the school at the time of withdrawal, a Pell Grant post-withdrawal disbursement will be created to the student's account.
-Any remaining Pell funds will be released to the student without the student having to take any action.
-Any Direct Loan funds due in a post-withdrawal disbursement must be offered to the student or parent and the school must receive the student's authorization before crediting their account.
-Regulations for postwithdrawal disbursements state that grants must be disbursed within 45 days and loans must be offered to the student within 30 days, allowing the student at least 14 days to respond to accept or decline the funds.
+Post Withdrawal Disbursements: If a Student did not receive all of the Title IV funds earned, a Student may be due a post-withdrawal disbursement.
+If the post withdrawal disbursement includes Direct Loan funds, the School must obtain the Student's or parent's (in the case of PLUS Loans) permission before it can disburse the Direct Loan funds.
+A Student or parent may choose to decline some or all of the Direct Loan funds, so the Student or parent do not incur additional debt.

-For students who are required to return Title IV aid in addition to the portion of aid the school is required to return, there is a 50% protection allowance on unearned Title IV student grants only.
-Loans would need to be repaid in full.
+The School may automatically use all or a portion of a post-withdrawal disbursement of grant funds for institutional charges.
+The School needs to obtain permission from the Student to apply Title IV funds for other educationally related expenses.
+Post-withdrawal disbursements will be made from Pell Grant funds first if the Student is eligible.

+If there are current educational costs still due the School at the time of withdrawal, a Pell Grant post-withdrawal disbursement will be created to the Student's account.
+Any remaining Pell funds will be released to the Student without the Student having to take any action.
+Any Direct Loan funds due in a post-withdrawal disbursement must be offered to the Student or parent and the School must receive the Student's or parent's authorization before crediting their account.
+The request for authorization is required to be sent to the Student or parent within 30 days of the date of the School's determination that a Student has withdrawn.